 - all information, materials, data and records designated confidential by a University unit, by law or by contract, including information obtained by the University from third parties under non-disclosure agreements or any other contract that designates third party information as confidential

-- All employees with job duties that require them to handle confidential information are required to safeguard such information and only use it or disclose it as expressly authorized or specifically required in the course of performing their specific job duties.
+All employees are required to safeguard confidential information and only use or disclose it as expressly authorized or specifically required in the course of performing their specific job duties.

 - Accessing information not directly germane or relevant to the employee's specifically assigned tasks

 - Disclosing, discussing and/or providing confidential information to any individual not authorized to view or access that data, including but not limited to third parties, volunteers, vendors and other University employees